tom-henderson/tom-henderson.github.io/_posts/2014-08-19-starting-from-scratch.md

 ## Finishing Up

 At this point I can get 99% of my work done without any issue.
 I'll keep carrying around my backup drive from the old MacBook for now, but I should be able to recover any ~/Library files I need from BackBlaze if I do come across anything that's worth migrating over.

+As a last step I deleted the iWork/iLife apps I don't use (Pages, Numbers, Keynote, iMovie and GarageBand), to free over 5.5GB of space.
+They may be great apps, but I'd rather just download them again if I need them.